AhmedSaadHarmoush/VoteSystem/README.md

-- Intelligent Voting System based on fuzzy logic – Implemented in Java Spring framework using Hibernate framework for connection with database, bootstrap for front-end and Enforcement learning as a machine learning technique.
+# Intelligent Voting System based on fuzzy logic

+- implemented in Java Spring framework
+- using Hibernate framework for connection with database
+- bootstrap for front-end
+- Enforcement learning as a machine learning technique using fuzzy logic.

 ![GitHub Logo](/img/04.png)
 ![GitHub Logo](/img/05.png)